Easy vegan gingerbread cookies that can be made soft or crunchy. They have just the right amount of warm spices and a hint of molasses!

 My top tips:

 • If your icing is too runny, add 2 tablespoons of powdered sugar and mix again.
 If your icing is too thick, add 1 teaspoon of liquid at a time and mix.
-Icing can be a little finicky to get to the right consistency so adding small amounts of other ingredients is the best way to get perfect icing.
+Icing can be a little finicky to get to the right consistency so adding small amounts of wet or dry ingredients is the best way to get perfect icing.

-• Test the icing on a clean dark baking sheet or plate first.
-If the icing keeps most of its shape after 5 minutes, you're good to go!
+• Test the icing on a clean baking sheet or plate.
+If the icing keeps most of its shape after 5 minutes, you’re good to go!

-I used a reusable piping bag with the smallest tip I could find to decorate the cookies.
-If you don't have a piping bag, you can use a ziplock bag.
+I used a reusable piping bag with a very small tip to decorate the cookies.
+If you don’t have a piping bag, you can use a ziplock bag.

 Two image collage of icing in bowl, before and after it has been mixed.